WHEATLEY PARISH COUNCIL

 We also receive income from advertising in the Wheatley News and we actively seek external funding to support projects within the village.

-Our finances are revoiewed by our Finance committee and annually as part of our Annual Governance and Accountability Review.
-Details of these are available from the sections of this site.
+Our finances are reviewed regualrly by our Finance committee and annually, by the whole council as part of our Annual Governance and Accountability Review.
+These can be viewed from our Accounts & Annual Return Page.

 When does the council meet?